e271828e/Flight.jl/docs/notes/design/framework_design.md

   authored `z` — necessarily, since no earlier tick exists for a ZOH to hold.
 The `t₀` snapshot carries a fully populated table.
-- **Events run.** A condition landing in guard-true territory (an authored stall flag, a strut authored into contact, a `stop_on` face already true) fires visibly at `t₀` rather than one step later.
+- **Events run.** A condition landing in guard-true territory (an authored stall flag, a strut authored into contact) fires visibly at `t₀` rather than one step later — grounded by the baseline rule (§11.6, v0.21): boundary zero establishes the guard baseline as nothing-holds.
 Suppression would delay the identical firings while hiding the diagnostic that the authored condition was not quiescent — §17.4's stage-on-interaction lesson (insurance that masks invariant violations is anti-diagnostic).
 The header records the *authored* condition; whatever fires at boundary zero is deterministic under replay.
+(A `stop_on` face already `true` is a different category: nothing *fires* — the face simply reads `true` in the published `t₀` snapshot and the loop reacts, §15.5.)
 - **Due `g` updates run.** This follows from an interval-alignment fact that is easy to mis-picture and is hereby a taught contract, sibling to §17.5's boundary-sampling line: **a boundary's `g` is the *outgoing* transition** —